dferber90/jsdom-screenshot/README.md

   launch: {},
   // Options used to take a screenshot (puppeteer.screenshot(options))
   screenshot: {},
+  // An array of folders containing static files to be served
+  publicPaths: ["pubilc", "assets"],
   // Prints the jsdom markup to the console before taking the screenshot
   debug: true,
   // Wait for resources to be loaded before taking the screenshot